+VETERINARY RESEARCH 06/11/19 Nanoparticle-based vaccine development and evaluation against viral infections in pigs.
+CORDIS 05/08/19 Les nanotechnologies permettent une détection nettement plus rapide des salmonelles.
+CORDIS 05/08/19 Nanotechnology radically speeds up Salmonella detection.
 EUROPEAN RESEARCH COUNCIL 25/10/16 Breast cancer month: Nanoparticles, a trap against cancer.
 Italian Version What is your project about?

 In my lab we design nanoparticles – known as TrojaNanoHorses (TNH) – which are engineered to be biomimetic, meaning that they can be injected into the bloodstream without causing immune reactions within the receiving body, that is, the tumour.
 The idea is that of the Greek myth of the Trojan Horse, which is not recognized as dangerous, hence is taken inside the city.
-TG TECHNO 05/06/15 Cost-effective risk assessment of nanomaterials may be feasible.
-Details Published on 05 June 2015 Hits: 37 Companies, authorities and scientists can save time, money and test animals in the risk assessment of nanomaterials by using available data.
+Just like the horse, once inside the tumour cell, the nanoparticles give rise to mechanisms that can destroy it.
+In addition to this therapeutic effect, we have also designed the nanoparticles as diagnostic tools.

 RIVM has commissioned the development of a strategy to evaluate the potential for read-across in case of missing data for nanomaterials with a focus on fulfilling data requirements in regulatory frameworks.
 UNIVERSITE DE LIEGE 20/05/15 REFLEXIONS - Microorganismes et nanoparticules (bioremédiation) TG TECHNO 11/03/15 A new tool for detecting and destroying norovirus (nanotechnologies) Details Published on 11 March 2015 Hits: 33 Norovirus infection is the most common cause of viral gastroenteritis, or “stomach flu.”

 A research team at the German Cancer Research Center (DKFZ) recently produced “nanobodies” that could be used to better characterize the structural makeup of the virus.
 They discovered that these nanobodies could detect the virus in clinical stool samples and disassemble intact norovirus particles.
 Infection with highly contagious noroviruses, while not usually fatal, can lead to a slew of unpleasant symptoms such as excessive vomiting and diarrhea.

 SWISS TPH 23/12/14 Nanotechnology Prevents Host Cell Invasion by Malaria Parasites.
 [Translate to Français:] After maturation several daughter parasites (yellow) are released from a single infected red blood cell.

 Original article: Nanotechnology, Science and Applications 2014:7 73–83 Prevention of bacterial foodborne disease using nanobiotechnology.
 BFR 20/03/13 Successful research strategy for nanotechnology protects humans and the environment.
 The federal authorities assess research projects on the safety of nanomaterials – joint press release by the Federal Institute for Occupational Safety and Health (BAuA), Federal Institute for Risk Assessment (BfR), Federal Environment Agency (UBA), Federal Institute for Materials Research and Testing (BAM) and the Federal Physical-Technical Institute (PTB) Nanotechnology is universally hailed as the progressive technology of the 21st century.

 It is highly innovative and dynamic and opens up new possibilities for saving resources and energy.
 However, as is the case with all new technologies, its potential effects on the environment as well as consumer and worker health raises a number of questions.
+With the joint research strategy, the involved federal authorities combine their resources to ensure that the innovative potential of new technologies is reconciled with the need for safety for humans and the environment.
+The public debate focuses on the potential risks of nanomaterials.
 Journal of Nanomaterials Volume 2013 (2013), Transparent Nanocrystallite Silver for Antibacterial Coating.

 Advances in Nanoparticles, 2013, 2, 125-132 Possible Mosquito Control by Silver Nanoparticles Synthesized by Soil Fungus (Aspergillus niger 2587) – guatemalt